 If you are an entrepreneur or a manager and you find it difficult to delegate your tasks to others, think this through: Is there really no one who can do your job?
 Or are you too identified with how indispensable you are?
 Before you help others, ask yourself: Does the other person really need my help?
 Or am I doing it to feel good about myself?

 Don’t just stop at the surface level.
 Delve deeper.
 You get a lot of information from self-inquiry.
 Also, ask yourself: What’s the meaning of life?
 Is life just about working hard, retiring, and waiting to die?
 Why do we work so hard just to die?
 This might give you some new perspectives.

 2. Draw a clear line between work and non-work.

-My entrepreneur friend said that he used to feel rejuvenated after going for a vacation.
-But now, he still feels tired after his vacations.
+My entrepreneur friend said that he used to feel rejuvenated after going on a vacation.
+But now, he still feels tired after his vacation.
 At first, I didn’t know why.
 But after a while, I realize most of his overseas trips are a combination of work and vacation.
 How can your soul, mind, and body get rested properly when you carry your work baggage overseas?

 When you relax, you relax completely.
 No work stuff during your break.

 I love how my literary agent set up her boundaries.
 I noticed she is very quick at replying to my emails on weekdays, but she never replies to them on weekends.
 I admire her for that.
 It’s not easy to have such discipline.
 Especially for a self-employed or an entrepreneur, the line between work and non-work gets blurred very easily.

 You have to be clear when you are working and when you are not working.
 When you meet your friends, be mindful not to treat it like a networking session.
 Yes, you can talk about work and career, but it shouldn’t be the only thing you talk about.
 When you go back home, don’t bring your unfinished work along with you.
 Let them stay in the office where they belong.